bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-properties-of-sound.md

 [<a name="jos-why-sinusoids">X</a>] Smith, J.O. ["Why Sinusoids are Important."][jos-why-sinusoids] Under Section "Sinusoids and Exponentials: Sinusoids".
 In Mathematics of the Discrete Fourier Transform (DFT) with Audio Applications, Second Edition.
 Online Book; 2007 Edition.
 Accessed 12 Decemeber 2017.

-[<a name=""></a>] Schaedler, Jack.
+[<a name="schaedler-sound"></a>] Schaedler, Jack.
 "Sound." circles-sines-signals: A Compact Primer On Digital Signal Processing.
 7 September 2017.
 Accessed 12 December 2017.

 [<a name="hewitt-music">X</a>] Hewitt, Michael.
 Music Theory for Computer Musicians.
 Boston, MA: Course Technology, CENGAGE Learning, 2008.
 Apr.
 2008.
 Web.
 12 Dec.
 2017.

+[<a name="hass-amplitude">X</a>] Hass, Jeffrey. ["Amplitude."][hass-amplitude] Introduction to Computer Music: Volume One.
+2013.
+Accessed 12 December 2017.